Anderson localization: A view from Krylov space: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In summary, we have described the form of LIOMs in the Anderson model in Krylov space as generated by projectors on single sites.
 There are three types of behaviors -- stretched exponential decay inside the localized phase (with geometric exponent $\gamma=1/2d$ set by real space dimension $d$), delocalization on real-space volume $V=\sqrt{D_K}$ states in the metallic/extended phase, and powerlaw decay at the critical point.
 Importantly, these results may be interpreted using effective disorder-free chains obtained from disorder averaged Krylov coefficients, which allows considerable further insight into the Anderson transition: e.g. the significance of Krylov dimerization as a mechanism of localizing operators despite having a gapless Liouvillian.
 The critical point occurs when the average dimerization decreases faster than a powerlaw with power 1, which is the point at which the zero-modes cease to be normalizable in Krylov space ($\gamma=0$ in expression \eqref{eq:dimerization_model}).
+The dimerization is thus a useful probe to discriminate between ergodic and non-ergodic phases when the average operator growth is otherwise the same.

 Our work may be extended to other aspects of the Anderson transition: for example, to perhaps enable the tracking of the mobility edge as a function of typical energy.
 It also sets up a framework for extending these results to interacting models where the coefficients grow with some power $b_n\sim n^\delta$ (with $\delta \leq1$).
 If the dimerization decays like a powerlaw -- since only the ratio of Lanczos coefficients matters for the zero-mode -- the growth simply re-normalizes that power.
 Consequently, the faster the coefficients grow, i.e. the faster the operator growth, the slower the dimerization must decay in order for conserved quantities to exist.
 For spin systems debated to show MBL, such as the disordered Heisenberg model, the coefficients have been found to grow as $\sim n/\log{n}$ on average, with some dimerization \cite{Trigueros2022_KrylovComplexityofMBL,Weisse2025_OperatorGrowthMBL}.
 The $\log$ correction would only be relevant at the critical power implying that the dimerization has to be constant for conserved quantities to exist.
 Interestingly, this still leaves the possibility for the dimerization to decay in interacting integrable models such as the Heisenberg model, where there is typically square root growth \cite{Parker2019_universaloperatorgrowth}.